beezwax/markdown-compiler/doc/parser.md

 valid sentences.

 ## Implementation
-Enough theory, let's implement it!
 The approach we'll take is creating an object for each rule in the parser.
-That rule might as well call other objects, including itself, in order to either accept or reject a sequence of tokens.
+That rule might as well call other objects, including itself.

 For example, the `TEXT` parser matches a single `TEXT` token.